executablebooks/sphinx-proof/docs/source/syntax.md

 ## Theorems

-A theorem directive can be included using the `proof:theorem` pattern.
+A theorem directive can be included using the `prf:theorem` pattern.
 The directive is enumerated by default and can take in an optional title argument.
 The following options are also supported:

 * `label` : text

-	A unique identifier for your theorem that you can use to reference it with `{proof:ref}`.
+	A unique identifier for your theorem that you can use to reference it with `{prf:ref}`.
 Cannot contain spaces or special characters.
 * `class` : text

 	Value of the theorem’s class attribute which can be used to add custom CSS or JavaScript.